jgregoriods/quaesit/tutorial.md

 class Tutorial(World):
-  def __init__(self, population, width=50, height=50, tracking=None):
+  def __init__(self, population=50, width=50, height=50, tracking=None):
     super().__init__(width, height, tracking)
     self.population = population
 ```
 In the code above, we initialize the grid with 50x50 cells.
 The parameter tracking will be better explained later.
 Essentially, it specifies which properties of the agents or the grid will be saved at each step.
 The model's world, by default, is toroidal - it wraps vertically and horizontally.
 If you wish otherwise, you can specify <code>torus=False</code>.
 We are giving the world an extra property: the initial population of turtles to be created.
+For now, let's give this parameter a default of 50.
 Notice that we import the Turtle module from a subfolder.
 Although you can organize your files in the manner you find most convenient, here I suggest the following structure:
 ```
 tutorial